ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+I am a master student studying physics in ETH Zurich.
+I like to use analytic and computational methods to tackle the problems in physics and in my everyday life.

-Ao Chen is a master student in ETH Zurich studying the application of the artificial neural network in quantum many-body systems.
-His work focuses on solving the ground state of quantum many-body problem using the neural network quantum state (NQS).
-He is also interested in the related fields including the quantum dynamics and quantum state tomography based on various computational methods.
+My research direction is the application of artificial neural networks in quantum many-body systems.
+My current work focuses on solving the ground state of quantum many-body problem using the neural network quantum state (NQS).